agraboso/redux-api-middleware/README.md

 ### Bailing out

-In some cases, the data you would like to fetch from the server may already be cached in you Redux store.
+In some cases, the data you would like to fetch from the server may already be cached in your Redux store.
 Or you may decide that the current user does not have the necessary permissions to make some request.

 You can tell `redux-api-middleware` to not make the API call through `[CALL_API].bailout`.
 If the value is `true`, the RSAA will die here, and no FSA will be passed on to the next middleware.